What Caused the Russian Ruble Crisis?

 Russia's Ruble Crisis and Its Implications

-The Russian economy was the eighth largest in the world by nominal gross domestic product (“GDP”) valued at $2.1 trillion in 2013.
+The Russian economy was the eighth largest in the world by nominal gross domestic product (GDP) valued at $2.1 trillion in 2013.
 Between 2000 and 2012, the country experienced rapid growth in its economy, driven by higher energy prices and increased arms exports.
 International investors were confident that Russia was turning a corner and foreign direct investment was flowing into the country.

 Falling Oil Prices

-Russia’s economy has always been dependent on the price of crude oil and natural gas, since the commodities account for a significant portion of the economy.
+Russia’s economy has always been dependent on the price of crude oil and natural gas, as commodities account for a significant portion of the economy.
 In 2013, exports of crude oil and related products accounted for more than two-thirds of the country’s total exports and more than half of the government’s total revenue, meaning that lower prices could have a huge impact on the economy.

 President Vladimir Putin has openly admitted that these economic sanctions are severely harming the economy.
 Over the long term, there are signs that these sanctions may be discouraging families from having more children, which could have devastating long-term effects.
-For most of 2017, there have been 10 percent to 15 fewer births, according to Foreign Policy.

 International investors may want to take caution when investing in Russia given the ruble crisis and its aftermath.
-Dollar denominated debt could become difficult to service in rubles, while equities could suffer thanks to deteriorating spending power among consumers and businesses.
+Dollar-denominated debt could become difficult to service in rubles, while equities could suffer thanks to deteriorating spending power among consumers and businesses.
 These trends could eventually lead to a similar crisis or recession down the road.